Government of Afghanistan: Deputy Leader(s)

 The deputy leader(s) of the Islamic Emirate of Afghanistan is the deputy head-of-state and is appointed by the supreme leader for an indefinite term.
 The deputy leader serves as acting top leader when the former is incapacitated or otherwise unavailable to execute their duties.
 However, there can be more than two deputy leaders, as was the case with Akhtar Mansoor promoting Haibatullah Akhundzada and Sirajuddin Haqqani to the positions.
 By norm, the first deputy leader succeeds the supreme leader upon death.

+Leadership Council

+The Leadership Council of Afghanistan (also known as the Supreme Council) is an advisory council to the Supreme Leader.
+The council is the supreme governing body of the Taliban and the Government of the Islamic Emirate.
+It functions under a consensus decision-making model, and is chaired by the supreme leader.
+The Leadership Council appoints the supreme leader in the event of a vacancy.
+The supreme leader convenes and chairs the council at his sole discretion.
+He has ultimate authority and may override or circumvent it at any time.
+The leadership council consists of thirty members.

 Ulema Council of Kandahar

 The Ulema Council of Kandahar, or Kandahar Provincial Council, is the de facto ruling and executive oversight body of the Islamic Emirate of Afghanistan.
 Despite being officially responsible for advising and overseeing the Kandahar provincial government, it also approves and disapproves all decisions made by the Kabul-based Council of Ministers.

 All its members are ulema native to or residents of Kandahar province.
 The supreme leader appoints all 24 members, with the council itself is presided over by a chairman and deputy chairman and being assisted by a financial and administrative director.